A man sleeping on a couch.

-As the door slides open, Nathaniel and Brianna climb aboard.
-Locating the nearest empty seat, Nathaniel slides down into it, leaving the spot beside him open for Brianna.
+As the door slides open, Nate and Brianna climb aboard.
+Locating the nearest empty seat, Nate slides down into it, leaving the spot beside him open for Brianna.
 Instead of taking him up on his implied offer, she sits down beside a middle aged woman three seats over.
 Crestfallen, Nathaniel looks himself over; he wouldn’t want to sit close to an overweight man reeking of a day’s worth of sweat, either.

 An hour later.

 Coming to her stop, Brianna leaves the bus.
-Through his window, Nathaniel watches her walk on down the sidewalk toward home.
+Through his window, Nate watches her walk on down the sidewalk toward home.
 For a brief instant he considers waving farewell, but it’s already too late to put thought into action; he’s no longer in her line of sight and the bus is already pulling away.

 EXT.
 REISNER HOME/FRONT YARD — DAY

-Nathaniel finally arrives home.
+Nate finally arrives home.
 The Reisner home is a decrepit hovel in such a state of grievous disrepair that it doesn’t warrant renovation; it warrants complete and utter demolition.

 INT.
 REISNER HOME/LIVING ROOM — DAY

 Nate enters the living room.
 Bekah sits in the armchair, watching lesbian porn on the TV.
 Seemingly unaware of Nate’s presence, she continues jilling off to the pair of porn stars performing mutual cunnilingus.